 - The Generated script tab shows a complete SQL script of the renaming process

-- The Warnings tab displays any potential problems and reasons why the script might fail
+- The Warnings tab shows any potential problems and reasons why the script might fail

 - The Sequence tab shows the sequence of the actions that the script will perform